SiyangCai/car-or-truck/README.md

   * use `imread` in `cv2` package, or
   * use `load_img` and `img_to_array` in `Keras`.

 Both of them should give same results.
 Shuffle the data and double check the shape of image to see if they are correct.
 Here I use image size as (128, 128) and RGB color mode.
 Hence the final shape of data should be: (total number of pictures, 128, 128, 3).
+If not, reshape is needed.
+In my case, I have 10168 images in total, and about 57% of them are cars.